 Life is most fun when it is filled with variety.
 Why should the space you live in be any different?

 Lighting makes the room.
-Moroccan hanging lanterns can make the room come alive.
+Moroccan lights can make the room come alive.
 Like artwork, the etchings on the metal and the shadows on the walls and ceilings keep you mesmerized.
 And just because they cast shadows, does not mean that these lights don’t give off ample light to be functional.
-Try Moroccan wedding lights when decorating your wedding venue - visit our wedding lights collection to learn more!
+Try Moroccan lamps when decorating your wedding venue - visit our wedding lights collection to learn more!

 Warm, vibrant colors are a hallmark of Moroccan décor.
 You will find Majorelle blues and reds and golds all weaved into the same room in Morocco.
 No, they are not afraid that the colors don't match.
 Warm colors, boldly used, is a Moroccan decor attribute.